tomalec/articles/WebComponents/WC_F2F_meeting.md

 ## Summary

 For me, that was most intense two days this year so far (Q1 2018).
 I felt my brain baked.
-However, I'd love to more such meetings.
-That's great to see Web Platform moving forward just in front of you.
-Talk to all those professionals.
+However, I'd love to attend more of such meetings.
+That's great to see Web Platform moving forward just in front of you and talk to all those professionals.
 Meeting all those great individuals in person gives even more empathy, understanding, and respect, to their avatars seen on Github daily.

 With love for Web, for Platform, [#foreveryone](http://www.foreveryone.net/).